 If you select SMS, your mobile carrier must be able to deliver a text message, which means you’ll need mobile signal or an Internet connection.
 This may be inconvenient when traveling internationally.
-In addition, because SMS messages can be easily intercepted by hackers, they’re not as secure as an app.
+In addition, because SMS messages are vulnerable to being intercepted by hackers, they’re not as secure as an app.
 However, using SMS for 2FA still provides much stronger security for your account than not enabling 2FA at all.

 When you select SMS, you’ll be prompted for the phone number.

 Once you enter the code, DigitalOcean sends a code via SMS.
 When you receive it, you’ll enter the code to link your phone and your account.
 In the future, you’ll receive a code via SMS to enter into the control panel to complete your login.